keriwarr/splitwise/README.md

 ### Wrapper methods

-For any of the API methods documented on Splitwise's website, you can use it by calling the camelcase named version of the endpiont on the splitwise object (i.e. `remove_user_from_group` becomes `sw.removeUserFromGroup()`).
+For any of the API methods documented on Splitwise's website, you can use it by calling the camelcase named version of the endpoint on the splitwise object (i.e. `remove_user_from_group` becomes `sw.removeUserFromGroup()`).

 For some group methods such as `getGroup` you must pass in a groupID: